CiscoDevNet/terraform-provider-aci/legacy-docs/docs/r/fabric_node_member.html.markdown

 * `role` (role) -  (Optional) Role of the Fabric Node Member object.
   - Valid Values: `unspecified`, `leaf`, `spine`.
   - Default: `unspecified`.
-* `commission` (commission) -  (string) Commission a node from the switch to make it an active member of the fabric.
+* `commission` (commission) -  (string) Commission adds a new node to the ACI fabric, which allows the node to participate in the fabric's operations and management.
+When commission is set to "no" the node will only be decommissioned and not removed from the ACI fabric.
+This node can be recommissioned and does not need to be created as a new object.
   - Valid Values: `yes`, `no`.
   - Default: `yes`.
-  - When commission is set to "no" the node will only be decommissioned and not removed from the APIC.
-This node can be recommissioned and does not need to be created as a new object.

 ## Attribute Reference